ramhee98/MoodleUpdater/README.md

   - Multithreaded execution for combined tasks.
   - Prompts to confirm actions with optional default responses.
   - Automatically restart Apache or Nginx after updates.
+  - Optionally restart the database service before a database dump.

 - **User-Friendly**:
   - Guided prompts for paths, database credentials, and other configurations.